Hi and welcome to this meditation for when you doubt.

 The resistance,

-The restlessness.
+The numbness,

 Say hello to your bruised and holy heart.

-Hello to the hum of nature.
+Say hello to the hum of nature,

-Hello to the remembering of wholeness and the inevitable forgetting.
+Hello to the remembering of wholeness and the inevitable forgetting,

 The life that breathes through all of us.

-Your doubt marks long buried treasures.
+Your doubt marks long-buried treasures.

-Notice where it lives in your body.
+Notice where it lives in your body and what it protects.

-It's not easy to unearth this.
+It's not easy to unearth this,

 So trust.